-- our ability to complete our initial business combination; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial business combination; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial business combination, as a result of which they would then receive expense reimbursements; - our potential ability to obtain additional financing to complete our initial business combination; - our pool of prospective target businesses; - failure to maintain the listing on, or the delisting of our securities from, Nasdaq or an inability to have our securities listed on Nasdaq or another national securities exchange following our initial business combination; - the ability of our officers and directors to generate a number of potential investment opportunities; - our public securities' potential liquidity and trading; - the lack of a market for our securities; - the use of proceeds not held in the trust account or available to us from interest income on the trust account balance; or - our financial performance.
+- our ability to complete our initial business combination with Momentus Inc., or any other initial business combination; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial business combination; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial business combination, as a result of which they would then receive expense reimbursements; - our potential ability to obtain additional financing to complete our initial business combination; - our pool of prospective target businesses; - failure to maintain the listing on, or the delisting of our securities from, Nasdaq or an inability to have our securities listed on Nasdaq or another national securities exchange following our initial business combination; - the ability of our officers and directors to generate a number of potential investment opportunities; - our public securities' potential liquidity and trading; - the lack of a market for our securities; - the use of proceeds not held in the trust account or available to us from interest income on the trust account balance; or - our financial performance.

 The forward-looking statements contained in this report are based on our current expectations and beliefs concerning future developments and their potential effects on us.
 Future developments affecting us may not be those that we have anticipated.
 These forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) and other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
-These risks and uncertainties include, but are not limited to, those factors described under the heading "Risk Factors."
+These risks and uncertainties include, but are not limited to, those factors summarized under the heading "Summary Risk Factors" and described more fully under the heading "Risk Factors."
 Should one or more of these risks or uncertainties materialize, or should any of our assumptions prove incorrect, actual results may vary in material respects from those projected in these forward-looking statements.
 We undertake no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.
 These risks and others described under "Risk Factors" may not be exhaustive.